Wybz-Studio/.github/profile/README.md

 Naxalian offers its users management tools for their organizations.
 We support our clients in the realization of their projects.

 Here are some completed and/or future projects developed by our teams:
-* **PLANNER**: Organize your tasks into card lists.
+* **BOARDS**: Organize your tasks into card lists.
 These can be assigned to any member of your team to ensure timely management of your project.
-* **NOTES**: Write and share notes with your team.
+[SOON] * **NOTES**: Write and share notes with your team.
 You can even chat in real time with your colleagues.
 A single objective, to make note taking easier!
 * **DEBUGGER**: Allow your customers and team to report bugs they find.
 You can process these reports and import them into PLANNER.

 This list is not exhaustive.